geoserver/geoserver/doc/en/user/source/webadmin/tilecache/defaults.rst

 Default metatile size
 ~~~~~~~~~~~~~~~~~~~~~

 A metatile is several tiles combined into a larger one.
-This larger metatile is generated and then sliced up before being served back (and cached) as standard tiles.
-The advantage of using metatiling is in situations where a label or geometry lies on a boundary of a tile, which might get cut off or altered.
+This larger metatile is generated and then subdivided before being served back (and cached) as standard tiles.
+The advantage of using metatiling is in situations where a label or geometry lies on a boundary of a tile, which may be truncated or altered.
 With metatiling, these tile edge issues are greatly reduced.

 Moreover, with metatiling, the overall time it takes to seed the cache is reduced in most cases, when compared with rendering a full map with single tiles.
 In fact, using larger metatiling factors is a good way to reduce the time spent in seeding the cache.